 Mention the words ‘wet season’ to most people and visions of great sheets of water endlessly pouring from the sky spring to mind.
 Not only is that a big misconception when it comes to South East Asia’s wet season, but it deters travellers from even considering the major benefits of travelling during the off-peak time of year.
-Rather than avoiding the wet season that falls between June and September, you’re better off embracing the low season when the positives far outweigh the negatives.
+Rather than avoiding the wet season that falls between June and September in many parts of Southeast Asia, you’re better off embracing the low season when the positives far outweigh the negatives.

 What are the seasons in South East Asia?

 - November – February (Peak Season): Widely considered the most popular season and the coolest and driest time of the year.
 (In no way does this mean cold, rather more comfortable temperatures!)
 As it coincides with winter in Europe, you’ll find lots of travellers heading to Asia to escape cold temperatures.

 - March – May (Shoulder Season): This is the hottest and most humid time of the year in SE Asia, with temperatures consistently around 100 degrees.
 Travel during this time if you love the heat!

 - June – October (Low Season): Wet season, meaning that the monsoon rains are common during this time.
 Usually, it only rains for a few hours a day, so it is no reason to cancel your trip and storms can be fun to watch!

 Please note that some parts of Southeast Asia have their unique climate, such as: Bali, Central Vietnam, East coast of Malaysia and the Gulf of Thailand – Koh Phangan, Koh Tao, Koh Samui.